isabella232/journeys.en/help/using/building-journeys/sharing-identity-fields.md

 # journeyStep event identity fields {#sharing-identity-fields}

-This mixin is specific to journeyStepEvent: this event is in relation with journey, and doesn't have the identityMap, describing the profile identity (if any).
+This mixin is specific to journeyStepEvent: this event is in relation with journey, and doesn't have the identityMap, describing the profile identity, if any.

 For journeyStepEvent, we need also to add fields related to the identity:

 #### profileId

-profile identifier
+Profile identifier

 Type: string

 #### profileNamespace

-profile identifier namespace
+Profile identifier namespace

 Type: string